-How to check if an Android phone is carrier-locked
+How to check if an Android phone is unlocked

 original tiktok svg